-In May 1999, Woking Borough Council set up its first Energy Services Company, (ESCo) Thameswey Energy Ltd, to build and operate a gas CHP energy station in Woking town centre.
+In May 1999, Woking Borough Council set up its first Energy Services Company, (ESCo) ThamesWey Energy Ltd, to build and operate a low carbon CHP energy station in Woking town centre.

-Thameswey Energy Ltd (TEL) partnered with Xergi A/S, a Danish CHP design and build company to build and maintain its CHP installations in Woking town centre, and a second station in Woking Park.
-These installations provide low carbon heating, cooling and electricity to buildings within Woking town centre including the Civic Offices, HG Wells Conference Centre, the Big Apple entertainments complex, Holiday Inn hotel, YMCA, Enterprise Place apartments, the Peacocks shopping centre, the Lightbox museum and gallery, WWF-UK Headquarters, and Woking Leisure Centre and Pools in the Park.
+ThamesWey Energy Ltd (TEL) partnered with Xergi A/S, a Danish CHP design and build company to build and maintain its energy station in Woking town centre, and a second station in Woking Park Leisure Centre.
+These installations provide low carbon heating, cooling and electricity to buildings within Woking town centre including the Civic Offices, HG Wells Conference Centre, the Big Apple entertainments complex, DoubleTree hotel, YMCA, Enterprise Place apartments, the Peacocks shopping centre, the Lightbox museum and gallery, WWF-UK Headquarters, Victoria Gate, Cornerstone and Woking Leisure Centre and “Pool in the Park” swimming pool.

-Thameswey generates more than 10 Gigawatt hours (GWh) of low carbon electricity and 9 GWh of heat from its energy stations.
+ThamesWey generates more than 10 Gigawatt hours (GWh) of low carbon electricity and 9 GWh of heat from its energy stations in Woking.

 Every year, TEL saves over 1,400 tonnes of CO2 by supplying low carbon energy generation from its energy stations within Woking.